-Secondly, concision adds power to your words.
+- It adds power to your words.
 You only have six minutes to speak and you want to pack as many ideas as possible into those minutes.
 To do that you must be concise.
-Useless words dilute the power of your speech.
+Excessive use of words dilute the power of your speech.

 Choose short words over long words if they have the same meaning.
 For example, use ‘improve’ rather than ‘ameliorate’; ‘buy’ rather than ‘purchase’.
 Short words are concise and more hard-hitting.

 Avoid jargon as much as possible.
 Be sure to explain any jargon that is unavoidable because it is part of your topic.
 So if you use jargon, either you leave the audience ignorant, or you explain it.
 Unnecessary explanations take time without adding much meaning; too many explanations results in a speaker confusing the audience.

 - Use short words where possible.

 - Avoid jargon.

 You must acknowledge your source when using the words of others.
 A brief reference can easily be made in the context of a speech to acknowledge authors of phrases and sayings.